A bustling place of visual and sensual

 DESCRIPTION & HISTORY

 Tom and I went to visit Tombstone on our 2006 road trip, and were excited to find such a fine example of a historically restored 1880 western town, complete with people dressed in costumes of the era, making us feel like we had stepped back in time, much like going to a Renaissance Fair.
-One can see, for example, Doc Holiday, Wyatt and their posse, dressed in their black coat garb, who walk around town in character, eventually reenacting the shoot-out at the O.K. corral, which one can see for the price of admission.
+One can see, for example, the likes of Doc Holliday, Wyatt Earp and his posse, in their black coat garb, walking around town in character, eventually reenacting the shoot-out at the O.K. corral, which comes with the price of admission.

 “Tombstone merchants take pride in keeping their town as authentic as it was 100 years ago, giving millions of visitors a real look back into the wild west as it really was.”

 The Bird Cage Theater – One of the most haunted buildings in Tombstone is The Bird Cage Theater.
-This notorious place of vice-inspired and robust entertainment was considered to be a wildly wicked den of sin and rowdiness, open 24 hours.
-It got its name from the 14 cribs or cages, draped with velvet which hung from the ceiling, where the bar’s prostitutes, dressed in feathers, would “service” men.
-Plenty of drinking and gambling, along with stage shows entertained its clientele.
+This notorious place of vice-inspired and robust entertainment was considered in its time to be a wildly wicked den of sin and rowdiness, open 24 hours.
+It got its name from the 14 cribs or cages, draped with velvet, which hung from the ceiling, where the bar’s prostitutes, dressed in feathers, would “service” men.
+Plenty of drinking and gambling, and stage shows for the clientele.

-From the outside, the building is a sturdy, stone and brick, long building, which is 1 and 3/4 stories high, with a basement; offering three levels, in its 48 ft. wide by 150 ft. long dimensions.
-Inside, it has been called the most authentic looking establishment in Tombstone, as it is a museum with the best decor, putting on display artifacts and original items which belonged in the 1880s Bird Cage Theater.
+From the outside, the building is a long, sturdy, stone and brick, building, one and three quarter stories high, with a basement; offering three levels in its 48 ft. by 150 ft. footprint.
+Inside, it has been called the most authentic looking establishment in Tombstone, a museum with the best decor, displaying artifacts and original items which belonged in the 1880s Bird Cage Theater.
 It truly is like visiting another time.
-The same original family, who had built the place in 1881, has owned this building for 4 generations, which explains the continuity and authenticity of the displays, creating an atmosphere not that much different from when the bar closed in 1889, when the mines shut down.
+The same original family, who built the place in 1881, has owned this building for four generations, which explains the continuity and authenticity of the displays, creating an atmosphere not that much different from when the original bar closed in 1889, when the mines shut down.

 The Bird Cage Theater was closed for fifty years, but was reopened for tourists when Tombstone was picked to be on the national historical places list.
 The Bird Cage Theater was named a national historical site as well.

 Tom and I took a tour of The Bird Cage Theater.
 We looked around the saloon, the dance hall, the casino and the wine cellar.
-The atmosphere of the theater has a restless feel to its aura, like we were not alone.
-Felt like we were being watched.
-We were impressed with all the artifacts and memorabilia of the time which were on display, much the way it would of looked back in the old days of this high rollin’, high drinkin’ night club, which fulfilled every man’s wildest desires.
-I thought it rather creepy that while customers were enjoying a beer, having a poker game or watching the show on stage, that men were having their needs met in the cages hanging above the customer’s heads!
+The aura of the theater has a restless feel – like we were not alone.
+We felt like we were being watched.
+We were impressed with all the artifacts and memorabilia, much the way it would have looked back in the old days of this high rollin’, high drinkin’ night club, which fulfilled every man’s wildest desires.
+I thought it rather creepy that while customers were enjoying a beer, having a poker game or watching the show on stage, men were having their needs met in the cages hanging above the customer’s heads!

 There were also private second floor balcony boxes/cribs, along the side of the main casino floor, where the occupants could see all the activities down below; the stage show, and other events.
-A staircase led up to these second floor boxes and the notorious bird cages, which is closed to the living; still reserved for unseen presences who still patronize this honky tonk.
+A staircase led up to these second floor boxes and the notorious bird cages, now closed to the living, but reserved for unseen presences who still patronize this honky tonk.